1newstar/OracleScripts/SQLDeveloperStuff/DAILYSTATS/UserGuide.rst

 Daily Statistics Gathering
 ==========================

-Daily statistics is normally started around 06:00, Monday to Friday except bank holidays.
-However, it merely needs to have completed before the start of ETL3, which is normally around 08:15 to 08:20.
+Daily statistics gathering is normally started around 06:00, Monday to Friday except bank holidays, however, it needs to have been started *after* ETL1 and ETL2 have completed, and must be completed *before* the start of ETL3, which is normally around 08:15 to 08:20.
 In the event of an overrun, the statistics gathering job(s) should be aborted, the log table updated with the details, and the ETL allowed to run.
 Details on these actions are listed below in the section on `ETL3 Overruns <#etl3-overruns>`_.

+The statistics are only able to be gathered on the currently running primary database server(s).
+It appears that there is no ability to execute these scripts on the standby servers, so if (when?) we ever switch over to the standby servers, there may be problems.
+The ``/home/oracle/alain`` folder, for example, does not exist on any of the standby servers.

+The conclusion from this, and some other observations, is that we are not really prepared for databases or servers to fail and require switch-over or fail-over to the standby.

 Running Stats Jobs